nuxeo-sandbox/nuxeo-wavefront-obj-converter/README.md

 Install the package on your instance.

-This plugin relies on [obj2gltf](https://github.com/CesiumGS/obj2gltf) which must be installed on your nuxeo server performing the conversion.
+This plugin relies on [obj2gltf](https://github.com/CesiumGS/obj2gltf) and [gltf-pipeline](https://github.com/CesiumGS/gltf-pipeline) which must be installed on your nuxeo server performing the conversion.
 Have a look at the repository [Dockerfile](https://github.com/nuxeo-sandbox/nuxeo-wavefront-obj-converter/blob/master/nuxeo-wavefront-obj-converter-docker/Dockerfile) to find more details about the installation steps.

 # Support